Skip to main content

 Between the period of 1961-1974 Walter worked at fiber rope factories in Germany and the US as a plant, test, and field application engineer, and in research facilities specializing in the testing of fiber ropes and fishing net twines.
 Most notable among these was his work at Gleistein, a rope manufacturer and family business originally founded in 1824.

-1974 to 1993 he was employed as a senior departmental staff engineer by Martin Marietta, Aero & Naval Systems Division, Ocean System Operation, the former Chesapeake Instrument Corporation and Gould, Inc. in Glen Burnie, MD.
+1974 to 1993 he was employed as a senior departmental staff engineer by Martin Marietta, Aero and Naval Systems Division, Ocean System Operation, the former Chesapeake Instrument Corporation and Gould, Inc. in Glen Burnie, MD.
 There he had design responsibility for all rope and hose strength members and tow cables used in towed array and towed antenna systems built at the company for the US Navy.

 Walter worked on mooring technology at WHOI with a group that included Dan Frye, John Kemp, Mark Grosenbaugh, and Don Peters.
 Walter brought hose technology to mooring applications in projects such as the Surface Suspended Acoustic Receiver (SSAR), automated right whale detection moorings and most of the Ocean Observatories Initiative Coastal Moorings in the Pioneer and Endurance arrays.
 He was an expert on steel and synthetic tension members and played a significant part in WHOI engineering for several decades.